ruben4447/js-nuclearReactor/README.md

 Basic nuclear reactor simulator game.

-**NOTE** currently being adapted from an older version created in 2019 by me.
+**NOTE** adapted from an older version created in 2019 which uses PHP/XMLHTTP requests on an NGINX server